 How we operate

 Project proponents are encouraged to review this process page, the NAIF mandatory eligibility criteria and our Frequently Asked Questions prior to providing NAIF with information.
-Based on a review of this information, if you believe your project might be eligible for a NAIF loan, please contact NAIF by emailing details of your project (including project scope, size and status) to the NAIF team: email@example.com.
+Based on a review of this information, if you believe your project might be eligible for NAIF finance, please contact NAIF by emailing details of your project (including project scope, size and status) to the NAIF team.
 A member of the NAIF team will be in touch with you as soon as possible.

 NAIF Assessment and Approval Process